Optimal speed through OpenCL/GPU

 How to enable - what to expect

-Hardware Acceleration is disabled by default, and you have to turn the preferences to AUTO to start testing your hardware for compatibility
+In Capture One versions 10 and later, Hardware Acceleration is set to Auto by default.
+In 9.3 and earlier, hardware cceleration is disabled by default, and you have to turn the preferences to AUTO to start testing your hardware for compatibility

 Windows driver requirements